Oklahoma Court Records

 OklahomaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OklahomaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in Oklahoma?
+What Do You Do If You Are On Trial For a Crime in Oklahoma?

-In Oklahoma, persons charged with criminal offenses are advised to get adequate representation to navigate the criminal justice system.
-When a person faces charges for a crime in Oklahoma, law enforcement officers arrest the person, and the person and may spend some time in jail while awaiting trial.
+In Oklahoma, persons charged with criminal offenses are generally advised to get adequate representation to navigate the criminal justice system.
+When a person faces charges for a crime in Oklahoma, law enforcement officers arrest the person, and the person may spend some time in jail while awaiting trial.
 The court holds bond hearings soon after arrest; in some cases, the day after arrest.
 In making bail decisions, the judge may consider the accused’s criminal history, the nature of the charge against the accused person, and the likelihood of the person attending all court hearings as required by the court.
-If the judge grants bail, the accused will return home but must attend all court hearings.
+If the judge grants bail, the accused will return home but should attend all court hearings.
 If the judge does not grant bail, the accused person will be held in custody while awaiting trial.

-What Percentage of Criminal Cases go to Trial in Oklahoma?
+What Percentage of Criminal Cases Go To Trial in Oklahoma?

 When Does a Criminal Defendant Have the Right to a Trial?